rodrigobersa/aft-setup-with-eks-blueprints/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

-### Target technology stack
+## Target technology stack

-* A new AWS Account with the Guardrails and all the desired customizations.
-* A new EKS Cluster with a managed node group.
+- ✅ A new EKS Cluster with a managed node group.
-* Amazon EKS add-ons vpc-cni, CoreDNS, kube-proxy, and aws-ebs-csi-driver.
+- ✅ Amazon EKS add-ons `vpc-cni`, `CoreDNS`, `kube-proxy`, and `aws-ebs-csi-driver`.
-* Cluster Autoscaler and Metrics Server for scaling your workloads.
+- ✅ `Cluster Autoscaler` and `Metrics Server` for scaling your workloads.
-* Fluent Bit for routing logs.
+- ✅ `Fluent Bit` for routing logs.
-* AWS Load Balancer Controller for distributing traffic.
+- ✅ `AWS Load Balancer Controller` for distributing traffic.
-* Argocd for declarative GitOps CD for Kubernetes.
+- ✅ `Argocd` for declarative GitOps CD for Kubernetes.
-* Prometheus for observability.
+- ✅ `Prometheus` for observability.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>